Get a quote

 Are homes in Flood Zone B required to have flood insurance?

 Living in an area with moderate flood risk means homeowners in Flood Zone B are not in a Special Flood Hazard Area and aren’t required to get flood insurance.
-However, lenders may still make flood insurance a condition of your mortgage.
+However, lenders may still make flood insurance a condition of your mortgage to protect your asset in the case of a flood event.
 Most lenders err on the side of caution when it comes to flooding thanks to an increase in flood frequency and depth.
 This is just one way climate change is impacting the cost of insurance for homeowners.

 Just because you aren’t required to get flood insurance doesn’t mean your home is not at risk.
 Even an inch of water can cause tens of thousands of dollars worth of damage to your home’s structure and your belongings.
 Not having insurance means you’re responsible for the costs of repairs yourself.